git-annex-remote-rclone/git-annex-remote-rclone/README.md

 ## Requirements

-git-annex-remote-rclone has been tested with rclone versions 1.29 through 1.32.
+The current version of git-annex-remote-rclone has been tested with rclone version 1.33.
 Because rclone sometimes changes its output, updates to this software may be required for compatibility.

+To simplify maintenace, when I make updates to git-annex-remote-rclone, I test only against the current stable version of rclone.
+While I am not currently explicitly dropping support for older versions, I am also not performing additional integration tests with older rclone versions.

 A periodic continuous integration process downloads the latest stable releases of `rclone` and `git-annex` and runs `git-annex testremote` to verify compatibility.
 The build badge above is linked to this CI process.

-Rclone 1.31 implemented performance improvements when copying a single file.
-As this remote continually invokes rclone to copy a single file, use of rclone 1.31 or later is recommended.

 ## Usage